redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

     ##    FALSE   116    3
     ##    TRUE     14  122

 It looks like our model performed well on the training set (only 17/255 incorrect classifications).
-Let's really test its accuracy by evaluating its performance on the remaining half of the dataset.
+Let's really test its accuracy by evaluating its performance on the remaining 30 % of the dataset.

 ``` r
 test_output=data.frame(